 Click Add filter and select Events

-Enter the event names used for your A/B test and click Apply.
+Enter the Event name used for your A/B test and click Apply.

-It is not possible to trigger a Heatmap screenshot based on an event
+It's not possible to trigger a heatmap screenshot based on an Event

-To see the expected screenshot, you may need to refine the heatmap URL used to generate the heatmap by using Heatmap URL filters.
+To see the expected screenshot, you may need to adjust the URL filter or manually update the screenshot.